airshipit/armada/doc/source/commands/test.rst

       This command test deployed charts

-      The tiller command uses flags to obtain information from tiller services.
       The test command will run the release chart tests either via a manifest or by targeting a release.